-While the BMI is a crude indicator of health, many insurance companies still use it to determine overall obesity.
+While your BMI is a crude indicator of health, many insurance companies still use it to determine overall obesity.

 If you are denied life insurance due to obesity, shedding pounds and maintaining a healthy weight are the best ways to get accepted.

-You could also apply with a company which is more lenient towards overweight applicants.
+You could also apply with a company which is more lenient toward overweight applicants.

 The older you get, the more challenging it is to secure coverage.

 As you age, your odds of incurring an illness or death increases, making you riskier to insure.

 Premiums are also significantly more expensive the older you are.

 If your application is denied due to age, you may be able to get covered by a company with higher age limits.